Karbejha/FlowHR/README.md

 ## Copyright

-© 2025 [Your Name].
+© 2025 Mohamad Karbejha.
 All rights reserved.

 This project is protected by copyright law.
 Unauthorized use, copying, modification, or distribution of this software is strictly prohibited and may result in legal action.